ori-drs/ROS-NMMI/README.md

-!ROS node for NMMI device.
+ROS node for NMMI device.

 This repository contains the building blocks for ROS related applications based on _NMMI_ devices.
 It is composed by all the device-independent structures to interface our devices with the ROS ecosystem, therefore is barely usable as is.